Sweet, salty and so refreshing. This salted watermelon salad will blow you away!!! If you haven’t tried salted watermelon yet you are in for a treat.

 The table is covered with delicious platters of food, couscous salad, pasta salad, coleslaw, fresh baked bread, apple cider grilled chicken, homemade hamburgers, some tender lamb chops and a big platter of salted watermelon.
 So much food and so many friends to enjoy the day with.

-The salt on the watermelon surprises people, but you watch as your friends try it and their look of curiosity turns to a look of surprise and then develops into a giant grin.
+Salt on watermelon surprises people, but you watch as your friends try it and their look of curiosity turns to a look of surprise and then develops into a giant grin.

 So sweet, so juicy and so unexpected.
 So many compliments come your way and you know that everyone you care about is having a great weekend.
 What could be better than that?